-e.
+f.
 Disciplinary Probation

-Disciplinary probation is a trial period which provides a student an opportunity to demonstrate that he/she can act as a responsible and effective member of the University community.
-The terms of the probation may be varied to fit the individual circumstances and may include:

-- i.
-A recommendation for alcohol/psychological counseling or satisfactory attendance at a substance education course, prevention workshop, program, or group, or the completion of other projects and service to the University or its related bodies. - ii.
-Students found responsible for violations of the CODE and placed on disciplinary probation may not hold student staff positions, including but not limited to: Resident Assistant, Office Assistant, Building Coordinator, Orientation Leader, Residential Safety Patrol, Work Crew and Residence Orientation, for the duration of the probationary period. - iii.
-Students found responsible for violations of the CODE and placed on disciplinary probation may not hold student leadership positions, including but not limited to: Undergraduate Student Government, Graduate Student Organization, Residence Hall Association, National Residence Hall Honorarium, and Inter Fraternity and Sorority Council.
+Students may be placed on disciplinary probation for a period of time.
+Violations of University regulations during the probationary period may result in additional and more significant sanctions.
+Upon successful completion of the probation period, the student may be required to attend periodic meetings with a University Official.
+The terms of the probation will be tailored to fit the individual circumstances and may include a recommendation for alcohol/psychological counseling or satisfactory attendance at a substance education course, prevention workshop, program, or group, or the completion of other projects and service to the University or affiliated entities.
+Students placed on disciplinary probation may not hold student staff positions, including but not limited to: Resident Assistant, Office Assistant, Building Coordinator, Orientation Leader, Residential Safety Patrol, Work Crew and Residence Orientation, for the duration of the probationary period.
+Students placed on disciplinary probation may not hold student leadership positions, including but not limited to: Undergraduate Student Government, Graduate Student Organization, Residence Hall Association, National Residence Hall Honorarium, and Inter Fraternity and Sorority Council.